Sanpie34/Data-Analyst-Project-Portfolio/README.md

 # Data-Analyst-or-Data-Scientist-Portofolio
-Repository for CV/LinkedIn Portofolio.
-This repository will include main portofolio (Python and SQL) and supporting portofolio (Excel and Power BI, etc)
+Repository for CV/LinkedIn Portfolio.
+This repository will include the main portfolio (Python and SQL) and supporting portfolio (Excel and Power BI, etc)

+## Welcome to my Repository
+The purpose of this repository is to save and share my portfolio for applying work (CV/Resume/LinkedIn)